woman practicing breathing techniques

 01.22.2026 — The Frenshe Editors

-If you’ve ever been told to “just take a deep breath” while stressed, you probably rolled your eyes a little.
-But here’s the thing: breathing isn’t just a vague wellness suggestion.
-It’s one of the few bodily functions that’s both automatic and under your control, which makes it a powerful lever for mood regulation—one that’s backed by real science.
+If you’ve ever been told to “just take a deep breath” while stressed, you probably rolled your eyes a little—or a lot.
+(Fair.)
+But breathing to reduce stress isn’t just a vague wellness suggestion.
+It’s one of the few bodily functions that happens to be automatic and under your control, which makes it a powerful lever for mood regulation.
+Better still, there’s real science behind the breath-stress connection.

-Researchers have found that specific breathing patterns can directly influence the autonomic nervous system, the system that controls stress responses, heart rate, and emotional regulation.
-In other words, how you breathe can shift your body out of fight-or-flight mode and into a calmer, more regulated state.
+Researchers have found that specific breathing patterns can directly influence the autonomic nervous system.
+That’s the system that controls stress responses, heart rate, and emotional regulation.
+So, in other words, the way you breathe can pull your body out of fight-or-flight mode and into a calmer, more regulated state.

-Your nervous system has two main modes: sympathetic (stress, alertness) and parasympathetic (rest, recovery).
-Slow, intentional breathing stimulates the vagus nerve, which activates the parasympathetic system.
-This can lower heart rate, reduce cortisol levels, and help regulate emotions like anxiety and irritability.
+Your nervous system has two main modes: sympathetic (which covers stress and alertness) and parasympathetic (which handles rest and recovery).
+Taking slow, intentional breaths stimulates the vagus nerve, the longest nerve in your body, to activate the parasympathetic system.
+This shift to a more restful state can look like a lower heart rate, lower cortisol levels, and resilience around managing irritability.

-Studies published in journals like Frontiers in Human Neuroscience and Psychophysiology show that breathing practices can improve emotional control, reduce anxiety symptoms, and even support attention and focus.
+This isn’t just perception.
+Recent studies published in Frontiers in Human Neuroscience and Psychophysiology show that having conscious breathing practices can improve emotional control, reduce symptoms of anxiety, and even improve attention and focus.
 This is why breathwork is often used in cognitive behavioral therapy, mindfulness-based stress reduction, and trauma-informed care.
+It’s about more than just bringing fresh air into your body.

 The most-studied breathing techniques